The primary legal meaning of “issue”

 Is the intention to limit the usual primary legal meaning of “issue” to benefit their (or another’s) children?
 If to children only, why not simply refer to “children”?
 Great care should be taken in doing so and in consultation with an experienced legal practitioner.

-“Issue children” was a confusing phrase used in a will which also raised questions as to intention.4 The Court construed it to benefit certain of the deceased’s children and grandchildren only – read more here.
+The words “issue children“ was a confusing phrase used in a will ending up before the court for interpretation.
+Its use raised questions as to intention.4 The Court construed it to benefit certain of the deceased’s children and grandchildren only – read more here.

 A different example is where a gift was to be divided equally between the “issue of our marriage“.
 It was treated to mean only as applying to the children of the marriage because, the court reasoned, anyone would assume that was the intended meaning by the person using those words and his/her spouse.5